-Appendix B provides a detailed outline of the self-study, which should be submitted to the college/school dean no later than March 1.
+The Self-Study should not exceed 20 pages excluding the appendices.
+The Self-Study Outline and Templates section below provides a detailed outline of the self-study, which should be submitted to the college/school dean no later than September 1, 2020.
 The self-study is a comprehensive written report that is prepared by the academic program scheduled for a review.
 If the department undergoing review has multiple degrees, a separate self-study should be prepared for each degree, although a common set of supporting materials may be provided for multiple reports.

 The Office of Institutional Effectiveness (OIE) will provide a standard data set to be included in the self-study.
 OIE offers assistance in updating the assessment plan and planning and evaluating surveys.
 The review officer(s) can provide guidance and answer questions about the program review process.